zuozhenggh/learning-library/developer-library/converged-db/converged-db-on-premises/setup/setup-adb.md

       <copy>
        oci iam auth-token create --description ConvergedDB --user-id </copy> ocid1.user.oc1..axxxxxxxxxxxxxxxxxxxxxx
       ````
+5. Identify the line in the output that starts with "token".
-5. Copy the token somewhere safe, you will need it for the next step.
+6. Copy the value for the token somewhere safe, you will need it for the next step.

 ## **STEP 3:** Connect to SQL Developer and Create Credentials
-1. Go back to your ATP screen by clicking on the Hamburger Menu -> **Autonomous JSON Database**
+1. Go back to your ATP screen by clicking on the Hamburger Menu -> **Autonomous Transaction Processing**
 2. Click on the **Display Name**, *cvgadbnn*
 3. Click on the **Tools** tab, select **SQL Developer Web**, a new browser will open up
 4. Login with the *admin* user and the password that you wrote down in the previous lab.  (*Note*: the admin password can also be changed in the **More Actions** drop down)